 - There are approximately 24 million veterans living today in the US.

 - There are 400,000(approx.) members of the US military killed at the time of World War II.

 - On the festivity of Veterans Day, there are a huge number of parades organized across the US and as many as speeches given.

 Veterans Day Wiki Information

-The United States of America, previously observed the day as Armistice Day, but in the year 1954, the US holiday was renamed as Veterans Day.
-But the holiday of Veterans Day is not to be confused with the Memorial Day which is also federal day of USA, celebrated in the Month of May.
+The United States of America previously observed the day as Armistice Day, but in the year 1954, the US holiday was renamed Veterans Day.
+But the holiday of Veterans Day is not to be confused with the Memorial Day which is also the federal day of USA, celebrated in the month of May.

 Veterans Day celebrates the service of all military veterans of the US, on the other hand, Memorial Day is the day of remembering and honoring all those men and women who laid down their lives for the sake of the nation’s safety and those militants who perished while in service.